aws-samples/aws-saas-factory-bootcamp/Lab1.md

 # Lab 1 – Tenant Onboarding

-### Overview
+## Overview

 For this first lab, we're going to look at what it takes to get tenants onboarded to a SaaS system.
-In many respects, onboarding is one most foundational aspects of SaaS.
+In many respects, onboarding is one of the most foundational aspects of SaaS.
 It creates the footprint of how tenants and users will be represented in our system, determining how tenants will be identified and conveyed as they flow through all the moving parts of our SaaS architecture.

 A key part of this process is to introduce the notion of a **SaaS Identity**.
-In many systems, the user's identity will often be represented in an identity provider completely separate from its relationship to a tenant.
-Tenant is then somehow resolved as separate step.
+In many systems, the user's identity will be represented in an identity provider completely separate from its relationship to a tenant.
+A tenant is then somehow resolved as separate step.
 This adds overhead and complexity.
-Instead, in this lab, you'll see how we created a tighter binding between users and tenants that creates a SaaS identity that we can then flow through the various services of our system.
-This allows tenant context to be promoted to a first-class construct and simplifies the implementation of services that need access to this context.
+Instead, in this lab, you'll see how we created a tighter binding between users and tenants that creates a combined user and tenant **SaaS identity** that we can then flow through the various services of our system.
+This allows tenant context to be promoted to a first-class construct and simplifies the implementation of services that need access to this context because they don't have to resolve tenant context as a separate step.

 We'll first look at how users get introduced and represented in an identity provider.
 More specifically, we'll look at how **Amazon Cognito** can be configured to support the authentication and onboarding flows of our SaaS solution.
 We'll also use this opportunity to configure user attributes that let us create a connection between users and tenants.
-This will allow the Cognito authentication process to return tokens that include embedded tenant context.
+This will allow the Cognito authentication process to return authentication tokens that include embedded tenant context.

-Once we have users setup, we'll turn our attention to how tenants get represented.
+Once we have users setup, we'll turn our attention to how tenants get represented in our architecture.
 Tenants have their own profile and data that is configured separately from the users that are associated with that tenant.
-We'll introduce a microservice that will own the creation and management of these tenant options (tiering, status, policies, etc.).
+We'll introduce a microservice that owns the creation and management of these tenant attributes (tiering, status, policies, etc.).

 With user and tenant management in place, we'll turn our attention to the end-user web application that acts as the front end to the onboarding system.